flavioedu-dev/repository-finder/README.md

 > You can search github repositories and filter your search.

 ## About the project
-Github repository finder developed with ReactJS library and using github API as data source.
+Github repository finder developed with ReactJS library in Typescript and using github API as data source.

 <b>Acess in: https://xflax00-repository-finder.netlify.app/</b>